dfelinto/blender-manual/manual/addons/interface/collection_manager.rst

    Note: You will be unable to edit anything other than the restrictions while in Phantom Mode.

-Apply Phantom Mode (checkbox icon)
+Apply Phantom Mode (check mark icon)
    Applies all changes made to RTOs while in Phantom Mode and exits the mode.